Akehaa/find-a-friend-api/README.md

   - breed;
   - size;
   - pictures;
-- [] It should be able to list all pets available for adoption in a city;
+- [] It should be able to list all pets available for adoption by city;
+- [] It should be able to list all pets available for adoption by org;
 - [] It should be able to filter pets by their characteristics;
 - [] It should be able to view details of a pet up for adoption;
 - [x] It should be able to register as an ORG, with the following data: